reynaphan/reynaphan/README.md

 Hi folks 👋

-I'm a 1️⃣st year student at UCI 🏫.
+I'm a 3️⃣rd year student at UC Irvine 🏫.
+📫 How to reach me: reynap2@uci.edu
+🌐 linkedin.com/in/reynaphan